Tree Frog LLC banner

 Tree Frog LLC

-What is a Consulting Arborist? - A consulting arborist is the authoritative expert on trees.
-They bring an objective and comprehensive viewpoint to their clients, ensuring the safety, health, and preservation of trees.
-For one to be considered a consulting arborist, they should have a degree in one of the following studies: environmental horticulture, arboriculture, urban forestry, plant pathology, entomology, forestry, or plant biology.
-Additionally, a consulting arborist should be certified through the International Society of Arboriculture and qualified as a tree risk assessor, or a member of the American Society of Consulting Arborists.
+What is a Consulting Arborist?
+A consulting arborist is the authoritative expert on trees, providing an objective and comprehensive viewpoint to clients while focusing on the safety, health, and preservation of trees.
+To be considered a consulting arborist, an individual should hold a degree in a related field such as environmental horticulture, arboriculture, urban forestry, plant pathology, entomology, forestry, or plant biology.
+Additionally, a consulting arborist should hold professional credentials such as International Society of Arboriculture (ISA) Certified Arborist, Tree Risk Assessment Qualification (TRAQ) as established by the Pacific Northwest Chapter of ISA (or equivalent), be a registered Consulting Arborist through the American Society of Consulting Arborists (ASCA), or hold credentials through the Society of American Foresters.

-When to contact? - If you suspect a tree on your property is potentially hazardous, unhealthy, or diseased and want a qualified and objective opinion, then you will want to contact an independent consulting arborist, like Tree Frog LLC, that is not associated with a tree cutting/removal service.
-Remember that tree removal can be expensive and tree services make money removing trees.
-Unethical tree service companies may push for unnecessary tree removals or outdated pruning methods that could potentially increase the likelihood of failure of trees and their parts.
-An independent consultant will give you an honest and objective risk rating or health assessment of a tree, allowing tree owners and risk managers to make informed decisions concerning the future of their trees.
+When to contact?
+If you suspect a tree on your property may be hazardous, unhealthy, or diseased and want a qualified and objective opinion, it is best to contact an independent consulting arborist, such as Tree Frog LLC, who is not affiliated with a tree cutting or removal service.
+Tree removal can be expensive, and tree service companies generate revenue by removing trees.
+In some cases, unethical operators may recommend unnecessary removals or outdated pruning practices that can actually increase the likelihood of tree or limb failure.
+An independent consulting arborist provides an honest, objective risk rating or health assessment, allowing tree owners and risk managers to make informed decisions about the future of their trees.

 SERVICES

-An ISA qualified tree risk assessment promotes the safety of people and property by providing a standardized and systematic process for assessing tree risk.
-The results of a tree risk assessment can provide tree owners and risk managers with the information to make informed decisions to enhance tree benefits, health, and longevity.
+An ISA qualified tree risk assessment uses a standardized and systematic process to evaluate tree risk.
+The results provide tree owners and risk managers with clear, defensible information to support informed decisions that enhance safety while preserving tree health, benefits, and longevity whenever possible.

-Services Also Include - Written arborist reports, development site planning, tree protection and removal plans, replanting plans, permitting, navigating municipal and county tree code, and general environmental consulting.
+Services Also Include Additional services include written arborist reports, development site planning support, tree protection and removal plans, replanting and mitigation plans, permit preparation and review, assistance navigating municipal and county tree codes, and general environmental consulting.
+I also provide limited ornamental and fruit tree pruning on a selective basis when scheduling allows.

 Certified Professional Horticulturist, ISA Certified Arborist,